stadium-software/datagrid-advanced-search/README.md

 #### For Number columns

 1. Add the following controls into a grid row
-   1. A label control
+   1. Label
-   2. A DropDown control
+   2. DropDown
-   3. A Flexbox control
+   3. Flexbox
-   4. Add two TextBox control next to each other into the Flexbox control (From and To)
+   4. Two TextBox controls next to each other into the Flexbox control (From and To)
 2. Enter the name of the DataGrid column heading you want to filter into the label Text property
 3. Add any or all of the operators shown below as *values* for the DropDown options (set "From-To" or "Between" as the first option)
    1. From-To